vlang/v/doc/docs.md

 assert `\xe2\x98\x85`.bytes() == [0xe2, 0x98, 0x85]
 assert `\342\230\205`.bytes() == [0xe2, 0x98, 0x85]
 ```

+_example will fail to compile until next release_

 Note that `rune` literals use the same escape syntax as strings, but they can
 only hold one unicode character.
 Therefore, if your code does not specify a